United We Care | A Super App for Mental Wellness

 In order to reduce Social Anxiety through CBT, there is a certain procedure that goes on behind it.
 It includes a better understanding of anxiety and certain tools for management.
 CBT helps you change thinking patterns, which habitually make you feel negative and avoidant.
 It makes you consciously aware of the fact that anxiety is pretty normal and can be easily managed.

-Importantly, exposure therapy gives you advantages in changing your perception of certain social situations and makes them less frightening.
-In addition to this, it helps you think more neutrally in terms of failures or rejections that you might face.
+Importantly, exposure therapy gives you advantages in changing your perception of certain social situations and making them less frightening.
+In addition, it helps you think more neutrally about failures or rejections that you might face.

-As we talked about above, CBT plays a major role in helping the patient become their own Therapist.
-CBT uses transferable life skills, which help the patient in creating long-lasting coping mechanisms for their social anxiety.
+As we discussed above, CBT plays a major role in helping the patient become their own Therapist.
+CBT uses transferable life skills, which help the patient create long-lasting coping mechanisms for their social anxiety.
 So, CBT can help you deal with your social anxiety better due to its effective mechanisms.

 How Does CBT Work for Social Anxiety

 As discussed, CBT is a potent and proven method to manage social anxiety.
-While its base is made up of a psychological basis, the treatment is practiced rationally.
-It is capable of conducting logical examinations.
-With the help of that, we can challenge the cognitive disruptions as well as identify them in the first place.
+While its psychological basis is strong, the treatment is practised rationally.
+It is capable of conducting a logical examination, which can help us challenge cognitive disruptions and identify them in the first place.

 It makes social situations less overwhelming through problem-solving skills, which eventually helps you look at critical situations more rationally.
-CBT allows you to go through a process of attention training, which makes you more conscious of being able to differentiate between imagined judgments and reality.
+CBT allows you to undergo a process of attention training, which makes you more conscious of being able to differentiate between imagined judgments and reality.

-It helps you to become more adaptable to deal with social failures or other unexpected social situations.
-CBT exposes you to better opportunities for building your confidence and decreasing insecurities regarding social situations to an extent.
+It helps you become more adaptable to dealing with social failures or other unexpected social situations.
+CBT exposes you to better opportunities to build your confidence and decrease insecurities about social situations.

-Following are the techniques that are employed by CBT to provide the highly effective results it does.
+The following are the techniques that CBT employs to provide highly effective results.

 1. Cognitive restructuring – This technique basically helps us to ease our anxiety by challenging unrealistic thoughts.

-2. Exposure hierarchy – It helps you by making you start practicing with smaller fears in your hierarchy of social fears.
-And making you work your way up to the bigger ones.
+2. Exposure hierarchies— It helps you start practising smaller fears in your hierarchy of social anxiety and work your way up to the bigger ones.

-3. Assertiveness skills – This technique gives you the advantage of being more confident.
-By making you sure and comfortable when you show who you are.
+3. Assertiveness skill— This technique gives you the advantage of being more confident by making you sure and comfortable when you show who you are.

-4. One CBT technique makes you first set up SMART goals, which is an abbreviation for Specific, Measurable, Achievable, Relevant, and Time-bound.
-Secondly, use experiments to test your plans and beliefs.
+4. One CBT technique involves setting SMART goals, which stand for specific, measurable, achievable, relevant, and time-bound.
+Then, you use experiments to test your plans and beliefs.

-5. You can also use Mindfulness or Meditation in order to ground yourself.
+5. You can also use mindfulness meditation to ground yourself.

-6. Finally, CBT also teaches you to deal with negative thoughts and situations.
-Also, being more logical after certain things happen.
+6. Finally, CBT also teaches you to deal with negative thoughts and situations and to be more logical after certain things happen.

 Conclusion

-To sum it all up, we have learned that Cognitive Behaviour Therapy (CBT) basically uses cognitive, behavioral, and coping strategies.
-These are personalized from individual to individual.
+To sum up, cognitive behaviour therapy (CBT) basically uses cognitive, behavioural, and coping strategies that are personalized from individual to individual.
 CBT provides the patient with knowledge, skills, and tools to deal with anxiety in social situations.
-It also helps the patient in creating long-lasting coping mechanisms for anxiety-inducing social situations using these skills and knowledge.
+It also helps the patient create long-lasting coping mechanisms for anxiety-inducing social situations using these skills and knowledge.

 CBT uses multiple techniques in order to help the patient cure their social anxiety.
 Some of those techniques are cognitive restructuring, systematic desensitization, social skills training, and assertiveness skills.
 CBT helps the patient in improving their anxiety long term.

-It does this by helping change the patient’s thought patterns.
-CBT teaches patients to take a more logical approach to negative thoughts and anxiety-inducing social situations.
-And this is how CBT is able to produce long-lasting and effective results.
+It does this by helping patients change their thought patterns.
+CBT teaches patients to take a more logical approach to negative thoughts and anxiety-inducing social situations, which is how it is able to produce long-lasting and effective results.
 Find more useful resources on United We Care!

 References